nftmakerio/NMKR-Aptos-Samples/README.md

-# Mint Aptos NFT With NMKR Studio
+# Mint Aptos NFT with NMKR Studio
 ### This is a very simple example how to mint an NFT with NMKR Studio on the Aptos blockchain.
-You can find other samples in the corresponding folders.
+You can find more samples in the corresponding folders.

 ## Prerequisites
 First create an Account with NMKR Studio and create an API Key.